 4. Wen Wen Pork Rib Big Prawn Mee

-What sets Wen Wen Pork Rib Big Prawn Mee apart from other good prawn noodle stalls would be their off-menu Seafood Prawn Mee Steamboat ($50 for two, $60 for four, $80 for six people) that comes with free-flow soup and noodles.
+What sets Wen Wen Pork Rib Big Prawn Mee apart from other good prawn noodle stalls would be their off-menu Seafood Prawn Mee Steamboat (from $60), which comes with free-flow soup and noodles.
 Their light broth is left to boil with prawns, la la, pig’s intestines, pork ribs, pig’s tail and a whole crab.
 The natural sweetness of the ingredients sure shines bright like a diamond here.

 Unit number: #01-22

 Opening hours: Tue-Sun 12pm to 2pm, 5:30pm to 8:30pm

 Wen Wen Pork Rib Big Prawn Mee is not a halal-certified eatery.

 Oikos Western Delight holds a special place in my heart; it was my childhood go-to Western stall.
 Even after so many years, I still love their Chicken Cutlet ($6.80).
 The huge piece of chicken, fried till crisp, brings back a sense of nostalgia.
 Eating Western food at a hawker centre as a kid, pretending it is the most atas thing ever, is an experience I’m sure many can relate to.
 Their extensive menu will spoil you with choices and have you going back for more.